-Operational risk modelling is performed at the divisional or geographic level for applicable Basel risk event types.
 Operational risk capital is derived using probability distributions and calculated using Monte Carlo simulations using a mathematical method called a loss distribution approach.

 Operational risk modelling is performed by a specialist central function.
-Operational risk capital is derived using probability distributions and calculated using Monte Carlo simulations at the division and event type level referred to as a modelling cell.
-The data inputs are combined for each cell using a loss distribution approach and include the following:
+The data inputs are combined using a loss distribution approach and include the following:

-- Historical internal losses captured and reported in an internal loss database. - Relevant external losses sourced from a reputable industry supplier.
-This data is suitably scaled using internally developed rules to ensure relevance to ANZ's size and operations. - Scenario analysis data for severe but plausible risk events, elicited in workshops with risk and business professionals.
+- Historical internal losses captured and reported in an internal loss database. - Relevant external losses sourced from ORX.
+Scenario analysis data for severe but plausible risk events, elicited in workshops with risk and business professionals.